• Skip to primary navigation

 • Creamy Broccoli Salad

-Fridge: Store the soup and cooked orzo in separate airtight containers in the fridge for 4-5 days.
+Store the leftover vegetable soup and cooked orzo in separate containers in the fridge for 2-3 days or you can freeze it for 2-3 months.

-When you're ready to reheat the frozen leftovers, remove it from the freezer and put both containers in the fridge to defrost for 24 hours.
-To reheat, you can warm up the cooked orzo and vegan lemon soup together in the same bowl or pot on the stovetop because it won't have that much time for the pasta to absorb too much of the broth, so it won't really make a difference.
+When you're ready to reheat it, remove both containers of vegetable soup and orzo from the freezer and put them in the fridge to defrost for 24 hours.
+Then you can warm up both together in the same pot.
+If the orzo starts to absorb some of the liquid, add a few tablespoons of vegetable broth or water.

 A white pot filled with soup and a wooden spoon on top of a teal napkin next to lemons and a bowl of orzo and parsley.

-• Gluten-Free: To make this recipe gluten-free, you need to use gluten-free noodles, rice, or quinoa.
+To make this vegetable orzo soup recipe gluten-free, you need to use gluten-free orzo, rice, or quinoa instead of whole wheat orzo.

 Success Tips

 • Boil the orzo in a separate pot.
-If you cook the pasta in the broth with the rest of the ingredients, it will soak up a lot of the liquid and have more of a stew-like consistency.
+If you cook it in the soup, it will soak up a lot of the liquid and give it a more stew-like consistency.

-• Use fresh lemon juice, the stuff in a squeezy bottle does not taste the same as freshly squeezed lemon juice.
+• Use a fresh lemon if possible.
+The stuff in a squeeze bottle does not taste the same as fresh lemon juice.

 Want More Vegan Soup Recipes?

-Vegan orzo soup is loaded with tender artichokes, mushrooms, orzo pasta, sweet carrots, creamy great northern beans, and the most delicious golden lemon broth.
-This truly satisfying meal is easy to make and it's ready in less than one hour!
+Vegetable orzo soup is loaded with artichokes, mushrooms, orzo, sweet carrots, creamy great northern beans, and the most delicious golden lemon broth.
+This truly satisfying meal is easy to make and it's ready in one hour!

 Print Pin Rate